Evil: Islam

 There is no concept of absolute evil in Islam, as a fundamental universal principle that is independent from and equal with good in a dualistic sense.
 Although the Quran mentions the biblical forbidden tree, it never refers to it as the 'tree of knowledge of good and evil'.
 Within Islam, it is considered essential to believe that all comes from God, whether it is perceived as good or bad by individuals; and things that are perceived as evil or bad are either natural events (natural disasters or illnesses) or caused by humanity's free will.
 Much more the behavior of beings with free will, then they disobey God's orders, harming others or putting themselves over God or others, is considered to be evil.
 Evil does not necessarily refer to evil as an ontological or moral category, but often to harm or as the intention and consequence of an action, but also to unlawful actions.
 Unproductive actions or those who do not produce benefits are also thought of as evil.

-A typical understanding of evil is reflected by Al-Ash`ari founder of Asharism.
+A typical understanding of evil is reflected by Al-Ash'ari, founder of Ash'arism.
 Accordingly, qualifying something as evil depends on the circumstances of the observer.
 An event or an action itself is neutral, but it receives its qualification by God.
-Since God is omnipotent and nothing can exist outside of God's power, God's will determine, whether or not something is evil.
+Since God is omnipotent and nothing can exist outside of God's power, God determines whether or not something is evil.

 Rabbinic Judaism

-In Judaism, evil is per se not part of God's creation, but comes into existence through man's bad actions.
+In Judaism and Jewish theology, the existence of evil is presented as part of the idea of free will: if humans were created to be perfect, always and only doing good, being good would not mean much.
+For Jewish theology, it is important for humans to have the ability to choose the path of goodness, even in the face of temptation and yetzer hara (the inclination to do evil).